syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/custom-context-menu.md

 ---
 layout: post
-title: Customize context menu in ##Platform_Name## Pdf Viewer Component
+title: Customize context menu in EJ2 ASP.NET Core PDF Viewer Control | Syncfusion
-description: Learn here all about Customize context menu in Syncfusion ##Platform_Name## Pdf Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Customize contextmenu in Syncfusion ##Platform_Name## Pdf Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: PDF Viewer
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Customize context menu
+# Customize context menu in ASP.NET Core PDF Viewer control

 PDF Viewer allows you to add custom option in context menu.
 It can be achieved by using the `addCustomMenu()` method and custom action is defined using the `customContextMenuSelect()`method.